 At the same time, it should not be left unconsidered that people are often the most important resource of the company and appropriate management of internal relations may well define the sustainability of the whole business even when the general legal structure is in place.
 The know-how held by key-employees of the company, the skills of experienced workers, client relations tied to a certain business manager or contributions by shareholders may even be of critical importance to the company.
 The legal issues to be regulated within an organization may therefore vary from protecting the intellectual property of the company and establishing competition restrictions to developing effective incentives and compensation mechanisms.

 Legal advisers of Grant Thornton Baltic have extensive experience in handling complex horizontal and vertical relations of an organization.
 Advising agreements between shareholders, regulating the responsibilities, authorities and liabilities of management body members and business managers, developing coherent internal work procedures and preparing employment contracts, agreements on confidentiality and various notices have been in the centre of our primary practice areas.

 Sign up to get the latest updates by email

-To keep abreast of what is happening in the economy, to receive timely information about changes in the law and the most important developments in our service areas, subscribe to our newsletter.
+To keep abreast of what is happening in the economy, to receive timely information about changes in the law and the most important development trends in tax, legal and other important areas of business, subscribe to our newsletter.